Nintendo Switch: Development

 The initial conception for the Switch started shortly after the release of the Wii U in 2012.
 Kimishima stated that when Nintendo was evaluating what new hardware it wanted to produce, it "didn't just want a successor" to either the Nintendo 3DS or Wii U, but instead asked "what kind of new experience can we create?"
 In an interview with The Asahi Shimbun, Kimishima said that the Switch was designed to provide a "new way to play" that would "have a larger impact than the Wii U".
 Nintendo of America president and COO Reggie Fils-Aimé emphasized the console's appeal as a device that would provide gamers the option to play at home or on the go and noted that it would enable developers to create new types of games.
 This approach continued Nintendo's blue ocean strategy for the competitive console marketplace: rather than compete feature for feature with the other consoles, it would establish unique and difficult-to-copy devices.
 Miyamoto said that some broad concepts of the Switch extend from the "lateral thinking with seasoned technology" design philosophy of Gunpei Yokoi that Nintendo has used over the last couple of decades.

-The commercial failure of the Wii U also pressured Nintendo to development the Switch.
-Early sales of the Wii U were weak compared to the Wii, prompting major third-party studios like Electronic Arts and Ubisoft to announce, near the end of the Wii U's first year, that they would not support the console.
-According to Fils-Aimé, when it became apparent that the Wii U's life cycle performance would underperform the company's expectations, the Switch became a "make or break product" for Nintendo.
+The commercial failure of the Wii U also pressured Nintendo towards developing the Switch.
+Early sales of the Wii U were weak compared to the Wii, prompting major third-party publishers like Electronic Arts and Ubisoft to rescind their support of the console near the end of its first year.
+According to Fils-Aimé, when it became apparent that the Wii U would underperform relative to the company's expectations, the Switch became a "make or break product" for Nintendo.